 For instance, if users at the two organizations

 communicate with each other on a regular basis, then the two OpenPGP CA

 administrators can exchange fingerprints, and create a trust

 signature over each other’s domain.
 These trust signatures are usually scoped to the domain of the

 respective remote organization.
 The reason for this is that the CA admin of

-Allowing the remote CA admin to act as a trusted introducer for arbitrary user ids would give the remote CA admin too much power.
+namespace (allowing the remote CA admin to act as a trusted introducer for

 Gateways into organizations